ncatlab/nlab-content/pages/15966.md

 ## A new formulation for classical index theory

-Classical real or complex analytic [[index theory]] may be described as a setting that contains both:
+Classical real or [[complex analytic geometry|complex analytic]] [[index theory]] may be described as a setting that contains both:

-* Riemann-Roch type theorems, such as Bismut's Riemann-Roch theorem for a general smooth proper morphism of complex analytic spaces, Grothendieck's Riemann-Roch theorem for a morphism of schemes, or Riou's motivic Riemann-Roch theorem for a projective morphism of schemes, and
+* [[Riemann-Roch theorem|Riemann-Roch]] type theorems, such as Bismut's Riemann-Roch theorem for a general smooth proper morphism of complex analytic spaces, Grothendieck's Riemann-Roch theorem for a morphism of schemes, or Riou's motivic Riemann-Roch theorem for a projective morphism of schemes, and

 * Index theorems for elliptic operators or elliptic complexes on real analytic manifolds (that actually also give Riemann-Roch results, when the elliptic complex is induced by the $\bar{\partial}$-operator on differential forms).

-* Equivariant Atiyah-Singer index theorems and noncommutative Connes-Moscovisci local index theorems.
+* Equivariant [[Atiyah-Singer index theorems]] and noncommutative Connes-Moscovisci local index theorems.

 One may formulate many of these results in an essentially unified setting by using index theory on derived analytic stacks over $\mathbb{R}$ or $\mathbb{C}$.